lewiebe2/mechacar_statistical_analysis/README.md

 ![Total Summary](resources/deliverable2_lot_summary.PNG)

 However, the current lot manufacturing data shows that Manufactoring Lot 3 does not meet the design specifications with a variance of 170.23.
-Manufacturing Lots 1 and 2 meet the design design specifications, so action only needs to be taken at Manufactoring Lot 3.
+Manufacturing Lots 1 and 2 meet the design design specifications, so corrective action is only needed at Manufactoring Lot 3.

 ## T-Tests on Suspension Coils

 ![](resources/deliverable3_all_lots_ttest.PNG)

+The t-test comparing the mean PSI across all manufacturing lots to the population mean of 1,500 pounds per square inch shows that the sample mean (1498.78) is statistically different.

 ![](resources/deliverable3_Lot1_ttest.PNG)

+The t-test comparing the mean PSI for Lot 1 to the population mean of 1,500 pounds per square inch shows that the sample mean (1500) is statistically equivalent to the population mean.

 ![](resources/deliverable3_Lot2_ttest.PNG)

+The t-test comparing the mean PSI for Lot 2 to the population mean of 1,500 pounds per square inch shows that the sample mean (1500.2) is statistically different.

 ![](resources/deliverable3_Lot3_ttest.PNG)

+The t-test comparing the mean PSI for Lot 3 to the population mean of 1,500 pounds per square inch shows that the sample mean (1496.14) is statistically different.